drajgit/cv4ecology/README.md

 values are flagged as 2
 5. Perform Regression between trait pairs.
 Calculate the robust mean and standard deviation of residuals
-6. Flag the outliers as 3
+6. Flag the residual outliers as 3
 7. Visualize the scatterplots and plot confidence ellipses (99%, 95% and 90%) on it with different flag categories color coded